guwenjun2007/FeatureExtraction/README.md

 # FeatureExtraction
-This Python code is used for feature extraction make sure to run nltk.download() when you use it first time
+This Python code is used for feature extraction.

+Make sure to run nltk.download() when you use it first time.